glean-notes/daktari/README.md

 ## Custom Check

 You can write a custom check as a Python class within `.daktari.py`, and include it in your list of checks.
-Example check implementation:
+Example of a check implementation:

 ```python
 class GitCryptInstalled(Check):